ntu-aris/caric/index.md

 # Install gazebo 11 (default for Ubuntu 20.04)
 sudo apt-get install ros-noetic-gazebo* ;
 ```

-Check the protobuf version as described in [Protobuf Version](#protobuf-version).
+Please check out the [notes](#413-notes) below if you encounter any problem.

 ###  4.1.2.
 Ubuntu 18.04 + ROS Melodic

-First please run the following commands to install some neccessary dependencies:
+Please install the neccessary dependencies by the following commands:

 ```bash
 # Update the system